standard-crypto/farcaster-hub-gcp/README.md

 - Static IP and corresponding DNS record provisioned
 - Small, dedicated GKE cluster is provisioned within its own dedicated VPC
 - Kubernetes LoadBalancer service is provisioned along with corresponding firewall rules for inbound RPC and libp2p traffic
-- A GCP Artifact Registry instance (private to the GCP project) is used for the hubble Docker image
+- A GCP Artifact Registry instance (optional, and private to the GCP project) is used for the custom prometheus infrastructure
 - Kubernetes Secrets are deployed to manage the Alchemy/Infura/etc node RPC URL and the libp2p peer identity used by the hub
+- Custom prometheus metrics for monitoring a hub's sync status
+  - Note: Integration with the prometheus and grafana stack provided by the Farcaster team is in progress

 ## Copying This Deployment

 This configuration is written for a clean GCP project.

 Most things should work as-is for running in any GCP project.